-While some individuals may think that it’s easier to have their orthodontic work completed with their family dentist, you’ll only be stopping by the orthodontist’s office every six to eight weeks…it’s not as often as you think!
-If convenience is a concern, it’s worthwhile to at least schedule a free consultation with Dr. Clauss to find out how we can assist you.
+While some individuals may think that it’s easier to have their orthodontic work completed with their family dentist, you’ll only be stopping by the orthodontist’s office every six to eight weeks –it’s not as often as you think.

-If a general dentist didn’t have the experience with a similar case, he or she may just have to try to fix the issue through trial-and-error, leave it as it is, or otherwise refer their patient to a board-eligble orthodontist for the duration of the therapy.
+If a general dentist didn’t have the experience with a similar case, they may just have to try to fix the issue through trial-and-error, leave it as it is, or refer their patient to a board-eligible orthodontist for the duration of the therapy.